scripting/opmlPackage/README.md

 # opml package

+A developer's toolkit for OPML support.
 Node and browser-based JavaScript code that reads and writes OPML.

 #### What is OPML and why should we use it?